neuraloperator/neuraloperator/doc/source/theory_guide/advantages.rst

 approximate any continuous operator between function spaces to arbitrary accuracy, given sufficient network capacity.
 This theoretical guarantee ensures that:

+**No fundamental limitations**
-**No fundamental limitations**: Neural operators are not restricted to specific types of operators or function spaces
+    Neural operators are not restricted to specific types of operators or function spaces

 .. raw:: html

    <div style="margin-top: 2em;"></div>

+**Convergence guarantees**
-**Convergence guarantees**: The approximation error can be made arbitrarily small with sufficient network capacity
+    The approximation error can be made arbitrarily small with sufficient network capacity

 .. raw:: html

    <div style="margin-top: 2em;"></div>

+**Broad applicability**
-**Broad applicability**: The same architecture can be applied to diverse scientific problems
+    The same architecture can be applied to diverse scientific problems, from fluid dynamics to materials science.

 The universal approximation property is particularly important for complex, nonlinear operators that arise in real-world applications, such as turbulent